 Ever find yourself nodding along in a conversation but not really absorbing a word?
 You’re not alone.
 Psychological barriers to listening are more common than you’d think and can significantly impact our personal and professional relationships.
 These barriers aren’t just about external noise; they’re deeply rooted in our minds.

-I’ve noticed that stress, preconceived notions, and emotional reactions often get in the way of truly hearing what others are saying.
+I’ve noticed that stress, preconceived notions, and emotional reactions often prevent me from truly hearing what others are saying.
 Understanding these psychological hurdles is the first step to overcoming them and becoming a better listener.
-Let’s dive into the common barriers and explore how to break them down for more meaningful connections.
+Let’s examine the common barriers and explore how to break them down for more meaningful connections.

 Psychological barriers can significantly hinder effective listening.
 Recognizing these obstacles is the first step toward improving communication.